Selected Macrolides/Selected Calcium Channel Blockers

 In some patients, the amount of calcium channel blocker in the blood may increase.
-This may cause side effects such as low blood pressure, weakness, a slow heartbeat, or dizziness.
+This may cause side effects such as low blood pressure, weakness, a slow heartbeat, dizziness, and kidney problems.
 In other patients, the amount of antibiotic may increase.
 This can increase the risk of an irregular heartbeat, which can be fatal.

 What you should do about this interaction:

 Let your healthcare professionals (e.g. doctor or pharmacist) know that you are taking these medicines together.
 Your doctor may want to change your antibiotic.
 Let your doctor know right away if you experience any signs of low blood pressure, weakness, dizziness, fainting, a slow or irregular heartbeat, or a change in the amount of urine you make.Your healthcare professionals may already be aware of this interaction and may be monitoring you for it.
 Do not start, stop, or change the dosage of any medicine before checking with them first.

 1.Ray WA, Murray KT, Meredith S, Narasimhulu SS, Hall K, Stein CM.
 Oral erythromycin and the risk of sudden death from cardiac causes.
 N Engl J Med 2004 Sep 9;351(11):1089-96.